-Private client group partner Cameron Casey accepted the Outstanding Pro Bono Award on the firm’s behalf.
-Cameron and director of pro bono legal services Roz Nasdor manage the firm’s involvement with VLS.
+Director of pro bono legal services Roz Nasdor manages the firm’s involvement with VLS.

 The gala featured a speech by Ropes & Gray pro bono client Sokphal Nong (above), who was referred to Ropes & Gray by VLS for immigration assistance.
 Mr. Nong, a veteran of the Iraq War, had tried unsuccessfully for over 12 years to gain U.S. citizenship.